 Valuable lessons can be learned when an assessment tool designed for one genre is used to assess another.

-Mrs. V. left the following comment yesterday: “Thanks for your details.
+Mrs. V. left the following comment yesterday: "Thanks for your details.
 Could you tell me more about their idea notebook nightly assignment?
 What are the requirements and how do you assess it?
 Also, about how much time in class are you able to spend on writing per week?"
 My students have the same writing homework… Continue reading Just what are the kids writing in those notebooks?

 Sometimes you have to let go of the reigns and allow your students to lead you, right.
-Well, I’m preparing to do just that tomorrow when I work with my students, during Writing Workshop, to create a new notebook rubric.
+Well, I'm preparing to do just that tomorrow when I work with my students, during Writing Workshop, to create a new notebook rubric.
 (I've been using one that is slightly adapted from Buckner's Book since 2006.)
 In “Assessing… Continue reading A New Writer’s Notebook Rubric